-edinmass 11,232 Posted December 3, 2020 Share Posted December 3, 2020 Looks nice.......now the fun starts!
-1 Link to post Share on other sites
+edinmass Posted December 3, 2020 Share Posted December 3, 2020 Looks nice.......now the fun starts!
+1 Link to comment Share on other sites More sharing options...

-Akstraw 230 Posted December 6, 2020 Author Share Posted December 6, 2020 I have seen an original, unrestored car that has gray engine blocks, so that is what I went with.
+Akstraw Posted December 6, 2020 Author Share Posted December 6, 2020 I have seen an original, unrestored car that has gray engine blocks, so that is what I went with.
 I wasn’t very concerned about an exact match, so we went with something off-the-shelf in a rattle can; from SEM, I think.
 Who knows what was really correct for each year?
 I have seen restored cars with various shades of green, from Ford A to John Deere.
 My original engine blocks were not usable, so I picked up a pair from a later model (you can see where we had to plug the holes for the second set of spark plugs) that appeared to have been originally painted black.
 Any color looks better than rust brown, I suppose.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts